fhdsl/Choosing_Genomics_Tools/docs/02-genomics_overview.md

 #### BED - Browser Extensible Data

 A BED file is a text file that has coordinates to genomic regions.
-THe other columns that accompany the genomic coordinates are variable depending on the context.
+The other columns that accompany the genomic coordinates are variable depending on the context.
 But every BED file contains the `chrom`, `chromStart` and `chromEnd` columns to start.

 A BED file might look like this:
 ```